discovery-unicamp/hiaac-m4-experiments/preliminary_analysis/datasets_preprocessing/generator/README.md

 )

 # -----------------------------------------------------------------------------
-# 4. Execute the pipeline, passing the dataframe as parameter
+# 4. Execute the pipeline, passing the dataframe as a parameter
 # -----------------------------------------------------------------------------

 dataset_padronizado = pipeline(dataframe)
 ```

-The pipeline operators are usually shared for other datasets, as they are generic.
+The pipeline operators are usually shared with other datasets, as they are generic.